pzl/mx2000drv/README.md

 Notes
 ---------

+* The `button` and `macro` commands are **not yet** complete.
+See [Issue #3](https://github.com/pzl/mx2000drv/issues/3) for status.
+As of writing, the `button` command accepts a 4-character hex sequence as input that corresponds to the USB keyboard scan codes for a key.
+This is not going to be the final interface.
+The `macro` command is entirely non-functional.
 * This is a userspace driver, not for use as part of the kernel
 * This driver is only for settings configuration.
 It does not interact with the pointer or keyboard interfaces of the mouse.
 These will continue to use the default HID driver.